Oblivious-Oblivious/margaret/README.md

 * There are no reserved words and no explicit syntax apart from message sends.
 * Uses prototype based objects in the likes of Self or Javascript.
 * Uses C-style literals like char, int, float, string.
-* Implements tensors and hashes as the only built in, array-like data structures.
+* Implements tensors, hashes, tuples as modern built-in data structures.
 * Runs on a portable, lightweight and embeddable stack based VM.

 ## Installation